webmproject/libwebp/webp_js/README.md

     emcmake cmake -DWEBP_BUILD_WEBP_JS=ON ../
     ```

--   compile webp.js using 'emmake make'.
+-   compile webp.js using `emmake make`.

 -   that's it!
 Upon completion, you should have the 'webp.js', 'webp.js.mem',
     'webp_wasm.js' and 'webp_wasm.wasm' files generated.

-The callable JavaScript function is WebPToSDL(), which decodes a raw WebP
+The callable JavaScript function is `WebPToSDL()`, which decodes a raw WebP
 bitstream into a canvas.
 See webp_js/index.html for a simple usage sample (see
 below for instructions).